 The Maritime Safety Committee adopted Resolution MSC.428(98) - Maritime Cyber Risk Management in Safety Management Systems.
-The resolution encourages administrations to ensure that cyber risks are appropriately addressed in existing safety management systems (as defined in the ISM Code) no later than the first annual verification of the company's Document of Compliance after 1 January 2021.
+The resolution encourages Administrations to ensure that cyber risks are appropriately addressed in existing safety management systems required by the International Safety Management (ISM) Code no later than the first annual verification of the Company's Document of Compliance after 1 January 2021.

-Cyber risks are intrinsically linked into people, processes and IT/OT risks and can impact your organisation in many ways.
-As well as the more traditional confidentiality, integrity and availability (CIA triad) impacts, safety itself is often the overriding factor within Maritime environments.
+Cyber risks in the maritime environment are intrinsically linked to people, processes and the IT/OT used on ships and offshore installations and in your premises ashore can impact your organisation in many ways.
+As well as the more traditional confidentiality, integrity and availability (CIA triad) impacts, safety and pollution prevention are the overriding factor on ships operating in the maritime environment.

 Figure 1 – Asset values using CIA Triad + Safety

-Maritime industries have long focused on safety management systems and management of risks.
+The shipping industry has been managing safety and pollution risks in accordance with the ISM Code since 1998.
 However, bringing cyber risks into play can often be challenging as they are usually harder to quantify, understand and relate to the physical world around.

 - Ships move.
 The locations they are in change and therefore the risks faced change.
 In some areas they may have internet connectivity through shore based networks, in others via satellite, in others none at all.
-The impact from GPOS spoofing will depend on the routes taken.
+The impact from Global Navigation Satellite System spoofing will depend on the routes taken.

 - Cargo may change.
-What a ship is carrying will change the likely threat actors, from passengers to refrigerated goods and LNG to containers.
+What a ship is carrying will change the expected impact of any cyber risk being realized.

 - Crews may change.
-A crew taken on-board in one region may present different risks based on local customs, immigration, border controls, staffing companies and background checks available.
+A crew taken on-board in one region may present different risks, in part due to differing levels of understanding of cyber risks and different levels of use of IT, including social media.

 - Networked environments are built around IT and OT systems.
-It may seem obvious, but how these systems are linked and operated will change the potential impacts significantly.
+It may seem obvious, but how these systems are linked and operated will change the potential impacts significantly and could act as a threat vector.

 - Route choice.
 Where ships sail can be impacted by political tensions and events.

 - Adoption of technology.
-The potential for automation, integration and cloud/shore based services to be intrinsically linked to on-board safety systems is here, and the adoption of these technologies will challenge the traditional attack surface for cyber threats.
+The potential for automation, integration and cloud/shore based services to enhance the performance of ships and offshore installations brings the potential for “always on” connectivity to on-board systems.
+The adoption of these technologies will challenge the traditional perception of the attack surface available for cyber threats.

 - Legacy systems.
-Ships are built with a long lifespan in place.
-Land based sectors can update, change and install new technology quickly and implement patching and other basic controls on a daily basis if required.
+Ships are built with a long lifespan.
+Land based sectors can update, change and install new technology quickly and implement patching and other basic controls on a daily basis.
 Delivering this on-board a ship that is only in dry dock maintenance at fixed periods can be a real challenge.
+In addition, ships often have systems which have embedded software that cannot be updated or upgraded.
+Managing cyber risks means moving away from the idea that a system is on the ship for life, and that it can continue to be used as part of a network even if it is unsupported or outdated.

 The IMO has published guidelines for maritime cyber risk management and recommend that stakeholders need to take the necessary steps to safeguard shipping from current and emerging threats and vulnerabilities relating to the digitisation, integration and automation of processes and systems in shipping.